 Amber picked up her first guitar at age 17 in her hometown of Marble Falls, TX where she discovered a new love for the instrument.
-She began her journey playing music for friends and family, sharing songs that moved her through her soul.
+She began her journey playing music for friends and family, sharing cover songs that moved her through her soul.
 Amber always felt that music helped her work through emotions that she never knew how to release on her own.
 She only dreamt of being able to do the same for those around her, realizing the healing powers of musical expression.
-Some of her musical inspirations include Jason Mraz, Colbie Caillat, Jack Johnson, The Staves, Jillian Edwards, Christina Perri, Ingrid Michaelson, Nahko & Medicine for the People, Trevor Hall, and Elephant Revival.
+Some of her musical inspirations include Jason Mraz, Colbie Caillat, Jack Johnson, The Staves, Jillian Edwards, Christina Perri, Ingrid Michaelson, Nahko & Medicine for the People, Trevor Hall, and Leah Nobel.

-At age 24, Amber moved to Fairfield, Iowa, to pursue a passion for nutrition and sustainable living at the Maharishi University of Management, where she found herself surrounded by many talented musicians and artists.
+At age 24, Amber moved to Fairfield, Iowa, to pursue a passion for wellness and sustainable living at Maharishi University of Management, where she found herself surrounded by many talented musicians and artists.
 Inspired to dive deeper into her own creative abilities, she began performing at open mics and collaborating with the other university students.
-She wrote her first song as she was preparing to leave Iowa for a four-month university program on The Big Island of Hawai'i.
+She wrote her very first song as she was preparing to leave Iowa for a four-month university program on The Big Island of Hawai'i.

 "The artist in me, I feel, was birthed while living on the Big Island of Hawai'i.
 The people and their Aloha Spirit imprinted my heart in such a deep and indescribable way.
-For my first single, I felt it was important to put this imprint into a musical form to bring the listeners into the heart of Aloha.
+For my first single, I felt it was important to put this imprint into musical form to bring the listeners into the heart of Aloha.
 The vision I held for this song was to transport the listeners into the musical gatherings I enjoyed taking part in, from beach side jams, to campfires, to kava bar shows.
 A big part of bringing that into this song was with natural drums and percussion choices.
 I didn't want a traditional drum kit on this track which made this song special and extra fun to record; percussionist Matthew Burgess came into the studio with a creatively put together drum kit built around a djembe.
-This felt like the perfect fit because when I perform live, I often have my boyfriend, Philip Schechter, playing the djembe alongside of me.
+This felt like the perfect fit because when I perform live, I often have my fiancé, Philip Schechter, playing the djembe alongside of me.
 Other talented musicians recorded on this track include: Baggio on background vocals, keys, and guitar, and Luis Espaillat on bass.
 I wrote this song with my talented producer and engineer, Sean Rogers of Hey World Productions.
 My hope is that this song brings a smile to your face, joy to your heart, and inspiration in your soul."